 We believe we can.
 With your help.

-The Chaya tree is one of nature’s most nutritious plants.
+The Chaya tree is one of nature’s most nutritious plants with many health benefits.
 It’s also one of the hardiest, capable of surviving in the harshest of conditions – including drought.
 It produces high yields and is easily propagated.
+It is a green vegetable, a source of vitamins, protein, iron, potassium, offering high amounts of nutrients, even more than spinach!
 In short, the Chaya tree offers the food and nutrition that communities in Zimbabwe desperately need.

 When MATTER friend and donor Sandi Young saw her first Chaya tree on a visit to Zimbabwe earlier this year, she couldn’t stop thinking about it.
 “I got chills when I learned about the tree.
 I knew it had the power to change the health of this nation.
 Its leaves have as much calcium as a glass of milk, as much protein as in an egg and as much vitamin C as in a glass of orange juice.
 It’s phenomenal!”